If we remove fines won’t that mean no one will return their books?

 Does it cost more to collect fines than the revenue that comes in?
 How much staff time is saved if fines are removed?

 YES.
 FOR SOME LIBRARIES - More importantly, it saves staff time on payments transactions, debt collection, and cash handling, and eradicates ill-will.
+ANother benefit is that without fines more people can use library self service machines, meaning staff are freed up to support customers in other ways.

 Do Libraries ever collect all the fines issued?

-NO. Non- collection rates are very high due to both compassionate waiving on an individual basis and periodic debt write off.
+NO. Non-collection rates are very high due to both compassionate waiving on an individual basis and periodic debt write off.
+During Covid lockdowns, many Libraries extended loans or waived fines to support their communities.

 Auckland Libraries (NZ): 33% of Fees & Charges revenue was never collected.
 Recovery rates were low and every year periodic write-offs of older debt were undertaken.
-In the five years up to 2019/2020, over $4 million was written off.

 Aren’t fines part of the core business of Libraries?
 Libraries have always charged fines, haven’t they?
 If it worked for so long why stop them?